catdad/unofficial-hipchat/README.md

 As a developer, I cannot stand for this, and refuse to use such a bad application.
 Luckily, the web client is pretty decent.
 It just needs a little help.
 In this app, I am using the web client and wrapping it in a Chrome Packaged App, adding in some notification goodness.

-###Installation

-Download this repo and load it as an unpackaged app in Chrome.

 ###Building

 After installing Node, building is as easy as:

     npm install
     gulp

+###Installation

+Download this repo and build it.
+Then, deploy the `build` folder as an unpackaged app in Chrome ([see step 2 here](https://support.google.com/chrome/a/answer/2714278)).

 ###Contributions